 Sperm freezing and storage is the procedure whereby sperm cells are frozen to preserve them for future use.
-Sperm cells have been frozen and thawed successfully for more than 40 years.
-By using special technology and then keeping sperm in liquid nitrogen at minus 196C, it can be stored for many years while maintaining a reasonable quality.
+Scientists freeze the sperm using a special media then keep sperm in liquid nitrogen at minus 196C, and it can be stored for many years while maintaining a reasonable quality.

 Unfortunately, life is unpredictable.
 There are many situations that could interfere with your future fertility.
 These may include:

-Please ask your GP or specialist for a referral form to see one of our specialists at City Fertility Centre.
+Please ask your GP or specialist for a referral form to see one of our specialists at City Fertility.

 Once you receive your blood test results, please contact us to arrange to book a time to produce the sample at our clinic.
-At this time you will need to sign consent forms for the freezing and storage of sperm, which lasts for up to 10 years at a time.
+At this you will need to sign a consent form for the freezing and storage of sperm, which consents for up to 10 years at a time.